mileszim/docker-rails-base/README.md

 When using the official Ruby image, building a Docker image for a typical Rails application requires lots of time for installing dependencies - mainly OS packages, Ruby gems, Ruby gems with native extensions (Nokogiri etc.) and Node modules.
 This is required every time the app needs to be deployed to production.

-I was looking for a way to reduce this time, so I created base images that contain most of the dependencies used in my applications.
+In order to reduce this time, we can use these base images that contain most of the dependencies used in an applications.

-And while I'm at it, I also moved as much as possible from the app-specific Dockerfile into the base image by using [ONBUILD](https://docs.docker.com/engine/reference/builder/#onbuild) triggers.
-This makes the Dockerfile in my apps small and simple.
+As much as possible is moved from the app-specific Dockerfile into the base image by using [ONBUILD](https://docs.docker.com/engine/reference/builder/#onbuild) triggers.
+This makes the Dockerfile small and simple.

 ## Performance

-I compared building times using a typical Rails application.
-This is the result on my local machine:
+Compared building times using a typical Rails application.
+This is the result on a local machine:

 - Based on official Ruby image: **4:50 min**
 - Based on DockerRailsBase: **1:57 min**

 As you can see, using DockerRailsBase is more than **2 times faster** compared to the official Ruby image.
 It saves nearly **3min** on every build.

-Note: Before I started timing, the base image was not available on my machine, so it was downloaded first, which took some time.
+Note: Before the author started timing, the base image was not available on their machine, so it was downloaded first, which took some time.
 If the base image is already available, the building time is only 1:18min (**3 times faster**).

 ## How?